alvinchchen/dependency-track-python/README.rst

 Installation
 ------------

-   This project is available as `Python package on PyPi.org <https://pypi.org/project/dependencytrack/>`_.
+   This project is available as `Python package on PyPi.org <https://pypi.org/project/dependency-track/>`_.

 -  Install DependencyTrack and required dependencies:

    .. code:: shell

-      pip install dependencytrack requests
+      pip install dependency-track requests

 Using the API
 -------------